Travel, experience, conserve with

 Typical Itinerary

-Accommodation: Benmore Estate – Knock House, 7-nights
+Accommodation: The Killiechronan House, 7-nights

 3. Day 3: Full day boat trip to The Treshnish Isles

-We will choose our day to ensure we get the best weather possible for our all-day visit to the magical Treshnish Isles, a Special Protection Area (SPA) for its nationally important population of nesting seabirds.
+We choose our day to ensure we get the best weather possible for our all-day visit to the magical Treshnish Isles, a Special Protection Area (SPA) for its nationally important population of nesting seabirds.
 Owned and managed by the Hebridean Trust, we sail from Ulva Ferry on the west coast of Mull and watch for seals and seabirds on route.

 On Lunga, the main island of the Treshnish Isles, we ascend the slope up to the main puffin colony who will be there to greet us.
 It's a moment which will live in your soul forever.

-If you wish you can literally spend all day with the puffins but there's also the chance to venture on a little further to Harp Rock where the cacophony and aroma of the main colony will hit you between the eyes (and nose!).
-Kittiwakes, fulmars, razorbills, guillemots and black guillemots await and it's truly a sight to behold.
+If you wish you can literally spend all day with the puffins, but there's also the chance to venture on a little further to Harp Rock where the cacophony and aroma of the main colony will hit you between the eyes (and nose!).
+Kittiwakes, fulmars, razorbills, guillemots and black guillemots await, and it's truly a sight to behold.

 4. Day 4: Explore the South of Mull

-After lunch, we continue our exploration along Loch Scridain in search of otters whilst also encountering grey heron and maybe a late great northern diver offshore.
+After lunch, we continue our exploration along Loch Scridain in search of otters, whilst also encountering grey heron and maybe a late great northern diver offshore.
 Later we venture into Glen More, bordered on both sides by steep mountains and into the domain of golden eagles and red deer.
 We spend time scanning for the 'king of birds' and hope to pick one up drifting along a ridge line or soaring on the thermals.
 There's also the chance of short-eared owl, raven and hen harrier in this area.
-Red deer are calving now so we will be looking for them too.
+Red deer are calving now, so we will be looking for them too.

-5. Day 5: Full day whale & dolphin watching
+5. Day 5: Whale & dolphin watching

 7. Day 7: White-tailed eagle boat trip